pypa/pip/docs/html/development/contributing.rst

 operating systems.
 Any pull request must consider and work on all these platforms.

-Pull Requests should be small to facilitate easier review.
+Pull requests should be small to facilitate easier review.
 Keep them self-contained, and limited in scope. `Studies have shown`_ that review quality falls off as patch size grows.
 Sometimes this will result in many small PRs to land a single large feature.
 In particular, pull requests must not be treated